Wales Autism Research Centre

 Using our purpose-built sensory room, we have also been exploring how autistic children use sensory rooms and respond to sensory stimulation.
 We are also interested in how autistic thinking styles may affect mental health and the Study of Eating Disorders in Autistic Females is looking at anorexia nervosa in autistic women and why it develops and persists.

 Communication, Families and Relationships

 We also investigate how autistic people communicate with each other and with non-autistic people and the impact this may have on the individual, families and relationships.
 We have been exploring the triadic communication between autistic children, parents and therapists in a therapeutic setting, as well as considering communication during post-diagnostic support.
-We also have a programme of experimental work investigation how autistic children time their social behaviours, as well as work discovering how autistic people use compensatory strategies in everyday life.
+We also have a programme of experimental work investigating how autistic children time their social behaviours, as well as work discovering how autistic people use compensatory strategies in everyday life.